TheCaduceus/WARP-UNLIMITED-ADVANCED/README.md

 <a name="variables"></a>
 ## **✏️ Variables**
-**Below given variables should be filled in `config.py` file or can be passed as Environment Variables (ENVs), added to this you can also enable `INTERACTIVE_MODE` to enter new values during each run.**
+**Below given variables should be filled in `config.py` file or can be passed as environment variables (ENVs), added to this you can also enable `INTERACTIVE_MODE` to enter new values during each run.**
 - **`ENV`: Set it to `True` to let program get values from system environment or `False` if you are filling it in `config.py` itself or in case of `INTERACTIVE_MODE`. `bool`**
 - **`INTERACTIVE_MODE`: Set it to `True` if you want program to ask for new values during each run or simply `False`. `bool`**
 - **`WARP_CLIENT_ID`: Enter your WARP Client ID.
 [How to get?](#how-to-use). `str`**